ThaoVo9613/thaovo9613_github/README.md

 **Explore US Bikeshare Data**

 ### Description
-_This is a Python project using pandas to explore bike share use in Chicago, New York City, and Washington - to display most time of travel, popular stations and trip, trip duration and user information._
+_This is a Python project using pandas library to explore bike share use in Chicago, New York City, and Washington - to display most time of travel, popular stations and trip, trip duration and user information._

 ### Files used
 - chicago.csv